awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Oracle.md

 + ALTER ANY SEQUENCE
 + DROP ANY SEQUENCE

-For the requirements specified following, grant these additional privileges:
+For the following requirements, grant these additional privileges:
 + To use a specific table list, grant SELECT on any replicated table and also ALTER on any replicated table\.
 + To allow a user to create a table in a default tablespace, grant the privilege GRANT UNLIMITED TABLESPACE\.
 + For logon, grant the privilege CREATE SESSION\.